agude/agude.github.io/category/lab41.md

 ---

 I worked at Lab41 from 2015 and 2017.
-Part of my job was to write articles for our blog, [**Gab41 blog**][gab41].
-I covered some of the projects I worked on, but my favorite and most popular posts were for the **reading group series** where I reviewed some key papers in deep learning.
+Part of my job was to write articles for our blog, [**Gab41**][gab41].
+There I covered some of the projects I worked on, but my favorite and most popular posts were for the **reading group series** where I reviewed some key papers in deep learning.

 [gab41]: https://gab41.lab41.org/